alextim/climbing-in-turkey/content/Top.en.md

 ---
-header: "Climbing guide in Turkey"
+header: "Climbing in Turkey"
-subheader: "Group and personal lessons"
+subheader: "Group and personal lessons with a guide"
 imageFileName: "header-bg.jpg"
 jumpToAnchor: "Services"
 jumpToAnchorText: "Tell Me More"